Green Card through Consular Processing

 The last step toward your immigrant visa will be an interview at the U.S. Embassy or Consulate.
 A consular officer will interview you (and accompanying family member beneficiaries) and will determine whether or not you are eligible to receive an Immigrant Visa.

-If you would like to learn more about this topic, please contact our office.
+If you would like to learn more about this topic, please contact our office and get the guidance you need from our consular processing immigration attorney, the USA.